Avi Rubin: What Happens When Hackers Hijack Our Smart Devices?

 Avi Rubin is a professor of computer science and director of the Health and Medical Security Lab at Johns Hopkins University.
 His research is focused on the security of electronic records, including medical and voting records.

-He is also the founder of Harbor Labs, which provides expert testimony and review in legal cases related to high tech security.
+He is the founder of Harbor Labs, which provides expert testimony and review in legal cases related to high tech security.
 Rubin has authored several books related to electronic security, including Brave New Ballot.

+He gave another TEDx Talk on the risk of connectivity in 2015.